RikDuijm/trail-running/README.md

 Also, advertising space can be sold as an additional income.

 **4: An event calendar**\
 Many trail runs are small-scale initiatives, created by passionate trail runners.
 However, they are not always able to properly promote such an event, or arrange an online registration: they often lack this specific knowledge.
-By facilitating an event calendar, you both form a bond with these types of organizations - with every thinkable advantage - and you provide interesting content for your target group.
+By facilitating an event calendar, you form a bond with these types of organizations - with every thinkable advantage - and you provide interesting content for your target group.
 The user will receive a small discount upon registration through the website.
 However, you could also consider charging a small commission from the organizer (like booking.com) to generate extra income.

 **Important note:**\
 This website co-exists with our normal webshop and offers only a selection of products, at high discounts.
 On it, we mention that our store is behind this new website, but we don’t emphasize this.
 Further customer research must show whether it is desirable to integrate our normal webshop into this website or to maintain 2 separate websites.
 This website relies heavily on the positive feeling the user receives from it.
 It may be that a fully integrated webshop detracts from this feeling.